Susan Silver: Personal life

-In 1985, Silver started dating Chris Cornell, the lead vocalist of Soundgarden, a band that Silver started managing a year later, and they got married in 1990.
-Cornell wrote the song "Moonchild" from his debut solo album Euphoria Morning for Silver.
-The couple's first and only child, a daughter named Lillian Jean, was born in June 2000.
-The couple divorced in 2004.
+In 1985, Silver started dating Chris Cornell, the lead vocalist of Soundgarden, a band that Silver started managing a year later, and kept managing until 2010, and they got married in 1990.
+Cornell said about falling in love with Silver in an interview with Rolling Stone in October 1999: "the first time I was in love to the degree that I realized this person has suddenly become so important to me that I can't imagine life without her."
+Cornell wrote the song "Moonchild" from his 1999 debut solo album Euphoria Morning for Silver.
+Cornell also tattooed Silver's birth date in Chinese on his right shoulder.
+The couple's only child, a daughter named Lillian Jean, was born in June 2000.
+Cornell and Silver divorced in 2004.

-Silver says: "Movement and dance... for the last 25 years, helps me physically feel better but lifts me emotionally in a profound way.
+Silver practices Transcendental Meditation.
+Silver explained: "Movement and dance... for the last 25 years, helps me physically feel better but lifts me emotionally in a profound way.
 I got lucky enough to get introduced to TM (Transcendental Meditation) when I was in high school so that was really important...
 Therapy has been really valuable for me and getting out in nature... those are the pillars for me.
 Having a spiritual practice… really important for me.
 It has been for decades and decades."

+Silver is friends with Pearl Jam vocalist Eddie Vedder and supported him after the 1996 Rolling Stone hit piece.

-When asked about his heroes during a press conference in 2002, Alice in Chains' vocalist and guitarist Jerry Cantrell named Silver as one of his heroes.
-Cantrell also thanked Silver for being one of the people who helped him get into rehab during his speech at the MusiCares MAP Fund Benefit on May 31, 2012, where he was awarded the Stevie Ray Vaughan Award.
+Alice in Chains' vocalist and guitarist Jerry Cantrell named Silver as one of his heroes during a press conference in 2002.
+Cantrell also thanked Silver for being one of the people who helped him get into rehab during his speech at the MusiCares MAP Fund Benefit on May 31, 2012, where he was awarded the Stevie Ray Vaughan Award and referred to Silver as "my sister".

+Silver is a fan of Édith Piaf, Eartha Kitt, Jeff Buckley, Tuatara, and also enjoys listening to Spanish guitarists and gospel singers.

+Silver prefers to avoid the limelight and rarely gives interviews.